Hiwonder-docs/SpiderPi-Pro/source/docs/11_AI_Vision_advanced_lesson.md

     save_cb()
 ```

-<span class="mark">Upon observing that the five black dots overlapped with the five colored dots on the AprilTag block, SpiderPi Pro makes three beeps.</span>
+Upon observing that the five black dots overlapped with the five colored dots on the AprilTag block, SpiderPi Pro makes three beeps.

 ## 7.4 Block Picking